Muslim Sicily: Aftermath

 The Norman Kingdom of Sicily under Roger II has been characterized as "multi-ethnic in nature and religiously tolerant".
 Normans, Jews, Muslim Arabs, Byzantine Greeks, Lombards and native Sicilians lived in relative harmony.
 Arabic remained a language of government and administration for at least a century into Norman rule, and traces remain in the language of Sicily and evidently more in the language of Malta today.
-Muslims also maintained their domination of industry, retailing, and production, while Muslim craftsmanship, masonry, and expertise in government and administration were highly sought after.
+The island’s Muslim populations, largely made up of Arabs, Berbers, and native converts to Islam, also maintained their domination of industry, retailing, and production, while Muslim craftsmanship, masonry, and expertise in government and administration were highly sought after.